 “Alice likes that song,” she said absentmindedly after a few minutes of silence, leaning backwards to watch the cloudy sky slide back and forth above her.

 “She’s clearly got good taste,” said Elliot, his tone causing Madeline to glance over, slightly confused.
 He caught her look and sighed softly, a hand rising to mess his hair as he sat on the swing beside her.
 “Glad it’s nearly over, then?”

 Madeline merely nodded, not knowing what to say to encourage a lighter tangent.
 She bit her lip, looking down at her feet as they skimmed across the ground.
 She was barely air-borne now, lacking the will to propel herself any higher.
 It was his fault.
 The last thing she wanted was a serious Elliot.
 Elliot wasn’t supposed to be serious.
 Not now.
 Not ever.
 But especially not now.

 “I’d rather you didn’t say anything,” she stopped him, suddenly knowing with sinking dread what he meant.
 “Too late, too soon, I don’t know which one.
 But I’ll be gone tomorrow, and it won’t matter anyway.”

 “How do you know it won’t?” he asked with his usual humoured lilt, to Madeline’s relief.
 He turned his head to glance across at her, his elbows still propped on his knees.

 “You have some way of knowing it will?”

 Elliot shrugged, his grin reappearing, “Life, Maddy.
-You go assuming you’ll never see me again, and I’ll guarantee I’ll see you later.”
+You go back to school assuming you’ll never see me again, and I’ll guarantee I’ll see you later.”